J.P. Crawford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

+- The Twins pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.74 team ERA ranks second across all league pitching staffs.
+- The Twins have a 3.73 team ERA that ranks second among all MLB pitching staffs.

-- Twins pitchers combine to allow 100 home runs (one per game), the fourth-fewest in baseball.
+- Twins pitchers combine to allow the fifth-fewest home runs in baseball (102 total, 1.1 per game).

-- Maeda (2-5 with a 5.50 ERA and 41 strikeouts in 36 2/3 innings pitched) gets the start for the Twins, his ninth of the season.

-- The righty last pitched on Saturday against the Oakland Athletics, when he tossed three innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.